Your guide to understanding how roll works on artificial turf.

 Physics.
 It affects everything we do, including the popular game of golf.

-Physics, is the nature and properties of matter and energy: the striking of the ball, the ball’s trajectory in flight, its initial bounce, and its roll out.
+Physics, is the nature and properties of matter and energy: how the ball is hit, the ball’s trajectory in flight, its initial bounce, and its roll out.

 In a perfect world, the ground in the direction of the shot would be perfectly flat, perfectly uphill, or perfectly downhill would be perfectly flat, perfectly uphill, or perfectly downhill in the direction of the shot.
 This would make getting the ball into the hole a simple task by hitting it along a straight line.